Blair Moss, Chief Executive Officer

-Over the last eight years, Blair has been a Development Professional creating fundraising and marketing programs to help the homeless and less fortunate in the Coachella Valley.
+Prior to Desert Scholarship Foundation, Blair was a Development Professional for 8 years, creating fundraising and marketing programs to help the homeless and less fortunate in the Coachella Valley.

 A proud graduate of Cal Poly San Luis Obispo with focus on planning events and weddings, never did she dream she would dedicate her work to helping those in need.
 While in San Diego planning private and large scale sporting events at Qualcomm Stadium, Blair felt called to help the people of San Diego who were living in tents on the streets.
 Inspired by the growing work that was already taking place in downtown San Diego, she reached out to Father Joe’s Villages.
 Father Joe Caroll, President Emeritus of Father Joe’s Villages in San Diego, was an inspirational mentor.
 Blair devoted six years of her career to helping Father Joe fundraise to clothe, shelter, educate and provide care for the homeless in San Diego (Father Joe’s Villages) and Coachella Valley (Martha’s Village and Kitchen).